The Pirate Experience!

 Crossbones has softened with age, and after years of saying he'll never play Rattlin Bog again... he needs to train a new generation of Treasure Hunters with the power of music.
 This shorter version of the Mayhem and Music show features comedy and songs appropriate for kids of all ages.
 And hopefully, Crossbones can get them to wear themselves out enough to take a nap on the ride home!

-Crossbones sings the Moose Song for 25 minutes... (don't believe me, I've been paid to do it).
+Crossbones sings the Moose Song for 25 minutes... don't believe me, I've been paid to do it.

-Featuring all the naughty nautical, irreverent Irish, devilish drinking, and bawdy Bardcore songs in his repertoire.
+Featuring all the naughty nautical, irreverent Irish, devilish drinking, and bawdy bardcore songs in his repertoire.
 Crossbones leads a (probably drunk) crew of audience members in interactive group therapy to figure out just what's wrong with them.

 For me, it can sometimes get boring between stage shows.
 And sometimes YOU just want more streetmosphere.
 Let the man who invented Lemon on a Stick handle crowds from one to one thousand with the same jokes that are older than most of the audience.
 Not kidding, but new material also arrives every day inside this old skull.
 35 years of street work and it's still fun and exciting.
+(And in fact, The Privy Pirate was created in 2026 out of rainy day street work.)

 With guitar I can stop and busk to give the feeling of music around every corner, or set me loose alone.